 CEU/PDCH: 1.5 CEU or 15 PDCH will be awarded upon completion of program study guide

 East Asia is extraordinarily diverse and complex: culturally, ethnically, geographically, economically.
 In spite of rapid transitions due to globalization and geopolitical forces, East Asia maintains some of the world’s oldest cultural traditions.
 East Asia’s complexity, diversity and shifting role in global affairs present numerous opportunities for learning.
 Through plenary talks and small group sessions, K-12 and community college educators will explore East Asia’s history, culture, diversity, contemporary affairs and changing role in the world.
 Participants will discover and experience strategies and resources for integrating these issues and topics into the classroom or learning environment.
 1.5 CEU/15 PDCH offered.
-Now only accepting day-of registrations!

 View a PDF of the program here.
 Participants will receive a printed copy at the symposium.